newfies-dialer/lua-mstranslator/README.rst

-Lua Microsoft Translate Wrapper
+Lua Bing Speech Wrapper
 -------------------------------

-lua-mstranslator is a library to produce a text-to-speech file using `Microsoft Translate`_ web services.
+lua-mstranslator is a library to synthesize text into human sounding speech using `Microsoft Cognitive Services`_.

-In order to utilize this service you must sign up for Microsoft Translator service and register an application.
-More information on creating a Microsoft account is located at the `getting started with Microsoft Translator API`_ page.
+In order to utilize this service you must sign up for Microsoft Cognitive service and register an application.
+More information on creating a Microsoft account is located at the `getting started with Text to Speech`_ page.

 Quickstart
 ----------